 Addressing Ketamine Addiction

-It is common to want to justify any kind of substance abuse, and ketamine is no different.
+It is common to want to justify any kind of substance use disorder, and ketamine is no different.
 It’s easy to say a person is just having fun if they don’t experience the negative side effects of ketamine.
 However, certain experiences such as anxiety, frightening hallucinations, and blackouts are often signs of a growing dependence, and even an addiction.

 Coming to Terms with Your Ketamine Addiction